Pressure (2026 film): Production

-The film is produced by Working Title Films and StudioCanal and directed by Anthony Maras, who co-wrote the script with David Haig.
+The film is produced by Working Title Films and financed by StudioCanal.
+It was directed by Anthony Maras, who co-wrote the script with David Haig.
 It is adapted from Haig's stage play Pressure which premiered in Edinburgh in 2014 and later moved to the West End.

-Andrew Scott was reported to be leading the cast in July 2024 as Captain James Stagg.
+Andrew Scott was reported to be leading the cast in July 2024 as Group Captain James Stagg.
 The same month, Brendan Fraser was cast as Dwight D. Eisenhower.
 The following month, Kerry Condon joined the cast as Eisenhower's assistant Captain Kay Summersby.
-They were later joined in the cast by Damien Lewis and Chris Messina.
-Principal photography began in the UK in September 2024.
+They were later joined in the cast by Damian Lewis and Chris Messina.
+Principal photography began in the United Kingdom in September 2024.
+Filming locations included Mentmore Towers in Mentmore, Buckinghamshire.
+Volker Bertelmann composed the score.

 Release

-In November 2024, Focus Features acquired U.S. distribution rights to the film.
+In November 2024, Focus Features acquired North American distribution rights to the film; it will also distribute the film through parent company Universal Pictures across Latin America, the Middle East, North Africa, and pan-Asia.
+Pressure was theatrically released on May 29, 2026 in the United States, and was released in the United Kingdom on September 11.

+Reception

+Box office

+In the United States and Canada, Pressure was released alongside Backrooms, The Breadwinner, and the wide expansion of Tuner and was projected to gross around $5 million from 1,829 theaters in its opening weekend.
+The film made $2.4 million on its first day, and went on to debut to $5.8 million, finishing in seventh.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 36 critics, indicating "generally favorable" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.